Registrar's Rx

 Introduction to the study of exceptional children and adults.
 Extends principles of learning and intellectual, socio-cultural, emotional, and physical development to persons with disabilities.
 Includes gifted, autism, TBI, dyslexia, ADHD and other medical conditions; historical, ethical, and legal aspects; application of federal/state regulatory requirements; identification, education, and evaluation of students with disabilities.

-Spring 2025 Undergraduate Nursing Elective Offerings
+Fall 2025 Undergraduate Nursing Elective Offerings

 NUIP 3230: Spanish for Health Care Providers - 3 credits